matthewoots/plasto/README.md

 ## How to Run this module
 Open 2 terminals

-1. On the first terminal run `roslaunch lro_rrt_ros sample.launch` which will launch an rviz display of the map and the pose of the agent.
+1. On the first terminal run `roslaunch plasto sample.launch` which will launch an rviz display of the map and the pose of the agent.

 Rate of the search timer can be set via `planning/interval` while the `sub_runtime_error` and `runtime_error` indicates the number of iterations per cycle and the other is before returning that there is no valid search results
 ```bash